Velasko/HomeServer/roadmap.md

         - Automatically download on reinstall
     - Longhorn + zfs ?
         zfs within host + longhorn for container access n' network
+        Answer: Better to keep it all on longhorn.
+Issues may arise as ZFS doesn't support some operations
-    - Ensure no data is erased on reconfiguration
+    - Ensure no data is erased on reconfiguration or is restored from the cloud bkp

 Networking:
     VPN: Netmaker (Wireguard)